adaszko/chbuf.vim/README.md

 # What is it?

-An highly interactive way of jumping to buffers, files listed in `.viminfo` and those from current directory.
+A way of jumping to loaded buffers, elements of `v:oldfiles` and `:lcd`'ing optimised for minimal number of key strokes.

 # Status

-Should work on Mac OS X, Linux and Windows.
-If it isn't, it's a bug.
+Ready to use.

 # Installation